Charger images

 Commonly known as Miranda, with its Shorebird Centre, the Robert Findlay Wildlife Reserve is among the best places for common & rare shorebirds in New Zealand.

 The area consists of ponds, wetland, and mudflats.
 Along the mudflats two hides provide you shelter from the elements, while you can observe thousands of shorebirds within two hours on either side of the high tide.
 This is a perfect place to spot endemics such as Wrybill, Variable Oystercatcher, and South Island Oystercatcher among the common Royal Spoonbill, Bar-tailed Godwit, Red Knot, and Pied Stilt.
-Moreover, the place is known to always have less common and rare birds present such as Ruddy Turnstone, Pacific Golden Plover, Far Eastern Curlew, or Red-necked Stint.
+Moreover, the place is known to always have less common and rare birds present such as Ruddy Turnstone, Pacific Golden Plover, Eastern Curlew, or Red-necked Stint.

 On the main pond, sometimes called the stilt pond, you can find more Pied Stilt among the Black Swan, Grey Teal, New Zealand Dabchick and other waterfowl.
 Australasian Bittern are often spotted in the wetland between the ponds and the Shorebird Centre.